 Paul Elam, PhD, President of Public Policy Associates

-Cynthia Lum, PhD, Associate Professor of Criminology, Law and Society at George Mason University
+Natasha Frost, PhD, Associate Professor of Criminology and Criminal Justice at Northeastern University

 Richard Rosenfeld, PhD, Professor of Criminology and Criminal Justice at University of Missouri – St. Louis